Corporate Governance

 International Experience Sales and Procurement

-Board Member Shinya Ogawa
+Member of the Board Shinya Ogawa

 Tetsushi Ogawa